When Shared Knowledge Hurts: Spectral Over-Accumulation in Model Merging: Experiments

 Fig.~\ref{fig:heatmap_target_on_single_task} summarizes the effect.
 Each cell $(i,j)$ calibrates the merge for target task $i$ and evaluates on task $j$.
 Diagonal entries are usually the largest, indicating that targeting task $i$ primarily improves task $i$.
 At the same time, tasks that share related features can benefit from the same calibration, while tasks with large domain gaps may degrade, \eg, calibrating for \texttt{Cars} improves \texttt{SUN397}.

-\paragraph{Column-space vs. Row-space Calibration.} SVC measures subspace-wise overlap in the merged column-space basis, following our projection analysis in Section~\ref{sec:projection}.
-To test whether the choice of singular-vector side matters, we construct a row-space variant that replaces the left singular vectors with the right singular vectors when computing subspace overlap, while keeping all other settings unchanged.
-Table~\ref{tab:ablate_rightsv} shows that this row-space variant is far less reliable.
+\paragraph{Output-space vs. Input-space Calibration.} SVC measures subspace-wise overlap in the merged output-space basis, following our projection analysis in Section~\ref{sec:projection}.
+To test whether the choice of singular-vector side matters, we construct a input-space variant that replaces the left singular vectors with the right singular vectors when computing subspace overlap, while keeping all other settings unchanged.
+Table~\ref{tab:ablate_rightsv} shows that this input-space variant is far less reliable.
 It often removes the gains brought by SVC and can even reduce performance below the uncalibrated baseline (for example, \texttt{TIES}).
 This gap is consistent with our analysis.
 Right singular vectors describe input-side directions, so their overlap reflects how task matrices align with specific input patterns.
-Overall, the results support column-space overlap as the appropriate quantity for singular-value calibration.
+Overall, the results support output-space overlap as the appropriate quantity for singular-value calibration.

 \paragraph{Cost Analysis.} Consistent with TSV-M and ISO-CTS, our method applies SVD, which introduces additional cost.
 Even on 7B-parameter LLMs, this overhead is acceptable.
 Overall, it is far cheaper than training-based methods, because it requires no gradient computation.
 Table~\ref{tab:time_mem} summarizes SVC's runtime and memory across backbones.